 At St John’s all employees and volunteers that work with children and/or potentially vulnerable adults are required to apply for a DBS certificate in the name of St John’s.
 We work with The Diocese and Access Personal Checking Services Ltd (APCS) to process our applications.

-If you would like to volunteer to help at St John’s please contact Rachel Rowell to apply for or renew a DBS certificate.
+If you would like to volunteer to help at St John’s please contact our administrator Rachel Rowell on email@example.com to apply for or renew a DBS certificate.

 Please note that without valid St John’s DBS certificate we cannot allow anyone to volunteer working with vulnerable/children’s groups.

 Best practice for safeguarding is prevention.
 There are specific responsibilities for certain roles within the church, please make sure that you are aware of and act by those.

 - Communicate with officers, congregation, Diocese Safeguarding Advisor

 - Report to PCC – prevention/protection

 - Ensure volunteers and paid workers are trained

 - Link with Health and Safety